 Even when a car isn’t in motion, probably at a crossroads, there are about 100 tasks at that given moment.
 It’s expensive and inefficient to use a neural network for each task.
 The Tesla Vehicle AI processes huge doses of information in real-time.
 So the Computer Vision workflow runs all the tasks on a shared backbone called ResNet-50 that has the ability to run 1000×1000 images at a time.
 This shared backbone of neural networks is called a Hydranet.

-Of course, there are multiple instances of such Hydranets to carry out the AI processing for the vehicle.
+Of course, there are multiple instances of such Hydranets carrying out the AI processing for the vehicle.
 The information gathered from each hydranet is used to solve recurrent tasks.
 For instance, there may be a task running to deal with stop signs, another that handles pedestrians, and yet another to check traffic lights.
 All these individual tasks are run on a shared backbone.
 This hydranet architecture works on the methodology that each of these tasks requires only a few portions of the gigantic neural network.

 This is just like transfer learning, where you have a common block and train specific blocks for specific related tasks.
 HydraNets have backbones trained on all kinds of objects, and heads trained on specific tasks.
 This improves the inference speed as well as the time needed to train the model.